 Strophanthus: It is best for heart failure with oedema of the legs.
 The heart’s action is weak, rapid, and irregular, due to muscular debility and insufficiency.
 Pulse rapid, alternating with slow, weak, small irregular.

 Crataegus: It is a heart tonic.
 Heart muscles seem flabby, and worn out.
 Heart weakness with oppression, stitches and insomnia.
 Extreme dyspnea on least exertion without much increase of pulse.
 Heart dilated, first sound weak.
 Incompetent valves, valvular murmurs.

 Cardus marianus: Effective for heart failure with liver complaints.
 Pain pressure and stitches in the region of the heart, oppression on deep breathing.

 Naja tripudians: Heart failure with weakness and valvular disorders.
 Visible palpitations.
 Damaged heart after infectious diseases.

-Laurocerasus: It is best for heart failure with pain in the region of heart.
-There is clutching at heart and palpitations.
+Laurocerasus: It is best for heart failure with pain in the region of the heart.
+There is clutching at the heart and palpitations.
 Pulse weak, variable, slow or irregular.
-Urine, retained, suppressed involuntary with palpitations and suffocations and fainting.
+Urine is retained, suppressed involuntarily with palpitations and suffocations and fainting.